 Rick Spielman, Minnesota Vikings general manager — Spielman has a long history in the NFL, working his way up as a Lions scout in 1990 to general manager with the Dolphins and now with the Vikings.
 Well-versed in the inner workings of the game, Spielman has long been a valuable asset to reporters looking for straightforward and useful insight on the game.

 Pete Rozelle Award (NFL club public relations staff that consistently strives for excellence in its dealings and relationships with the media):

-Miami Dolphins — Jason Jenkins, VP of communications; Matt Taylor, director of football communications; Theresa Manahan, communications manager; Hank Nathan, football communications manager; Gayle Baden, communications coordinator; Michael Farnham, communications coordinator
+Miami Dolphins — Jason Jenkins, senior VP of communications and community affairs; Matt Taylor, director of football communications; Theresa Manahan, corporate communications manager; Brett Brecheisen, football communications manager; Renzo Sheppard, football communications manager; Gayle Baden, communications coordinator; Sydney Wade, communications coordinator

-Paul “Dr. Z” Zimmerman Award – Class of 2016 (Lifetime achievement as an assistant coach in the NFL) – Class of 2016 will have two members:
+Paul “Dr. Z” Zimmerman Award (Lifetime achievement as an assistant coach in the NFL):

-The 2016 PFWA Off-Field Awards will be announced each day from June 20-24, with the Dr. Z Award announcement tentatively set for June 27.
+The 2017 PFWA Off-Field Awards will be announced each day from June 12-16, with the Dr. Z Award announcement set for June 19.
 The announcement schedule (release time 1 pm ET each day on ProFootballWriters.org, @PFWAwriters on Twitter and by email to members and media outlets)

 Tuesday, June 13: Good Guy Award